-To the knowledge of management of the Company, no informed person (a director, officer or holder of 10% or more of the Common Shares) or nominee for election as a director of the Company or any associate or affiliate of any informed person or proposed director had any interest in any transaction which has materially affected or would materially affect the Company or any of its subsidiaries during the year ended December 31, 2022, or has any interest in any material transaction in the current year or as of the date hereof other than as set out herein or in a document disclosed to the public.
+To the knowledge of management of the Company, no informed person (a director, officer or holder of 10% or more of the Common Shares) or nominee for election as a director of the Company or any associate or affiliate of any informed person or proposed director had any interest in any transaction which has materially affected or would materially affect the Company or any of its subsidiaries during the year ended December 31, 2024, or has any interest in any material transaction in the current year or as of the date hereof other than as set out herein or in a document disclosed to the public.

-On February 22, 2018, the Company announced its intent to enter into loan agreements with certain shareholders, including certain directors of the Company.
+On February 22, 2018, the Company entered into loan agreements with certain shareholders, including certain directors of the Company.
 The loans granted pursuant to the loan agreements total \$100,000, with each of the lenders loaning \$30,000 to the Company, with the exception of Scott Ross, who is loaning \$10,000.
 The loans are secured against all or substantially all of the assets of the Company, as outlined in a general security agreement corresponding to the loan agreements.
-Pursuant to the loan agreements, the Company intends to issue bonus shares of the Company to each lender.
-Upon repayment of each loan, the corresponding lender shall receive the bonus shares, calculated as the number of common shares in the capital of the Company equal to 20% of such lender's loan divided by the market price of such shares at the end of the day on February 22, 2018.
-The bonus shares will have an aggregate value of \$20,000.
+Pursuant to the loan agreements, on June 25, 2018, the Company issued 200,000 bonus shares of the Company to the lenders with an aggregate value of \$20,000.